-Hey guys, so I blogged here, here, and here about my trip to my home city Lagos, Nigeria earlier this year.
+Hey guys, so I blogged here, here, and here about my trip to my home city Lagos, Nigeria last year.
 I hadn't been home in over 4 years and I had plans to maximize the time I had.

 The fashion industry in Nigeria has witnessed tremendous growth in the past few years, and one of my mission was to explore the local fashion.
 I had also missed eating Nigerian food, so I made a list of everything I wanted to eat.
 Fortunately, I was able to check off 99% of the items on my list.

 Below is a mish mash of some of the things I got up to in Lagos, Nigeria.
 Enjoy!

 There'd been a major hype about Alara Lagos, and I had to pop in to explore the exhibition style retail space.
 As expected, the products had steep price points, and I was gobsmacked when I found a Jewel by Lisa dress for one million naira--yup!
 See for yourself below.

 |Fell in love with this ankara umbrella by South African based designer, Babatunde|

 |The front design|

 The side design

 The one million naira dress by Lisa Folawiyo